-Language and literature curriculum changes
+Studies in language and literature curriculum changes

-The new courses in DP Language A Literature and Language A Language and literature will have both a common syllabus structure and a common set of assessment components.
-There will be an increased presence of conceptual understanding in them, with seven key concepts at the core of both syllabi.
-There will no longer a one-to-one correspondence between the parts of the syllabi and the assessment components, which will allow for greater flexibility in the way the syllabus content is organised.
-As a result of these changes, teachers and students will be able to establish more meaningful and profound connections between different texts and across the different parts of the syllabus.
+Language A: literature and language A: language and literature have been designed to have a common syllabus structure and set of assessment components.
+There will be an increased emphasis on conceptual understanding with seven key concepts at the heart of both syllabuses.
+The new courses will no longer feature a one-to-one correspondence between the parts of the syllabuses and the assessment components.
+This will mean a greater flexibility in the way the syllabus content can be organized and more freedom for teachers and students in the choices they can make.

-The six pedagogical principles of Approaches to teaching
+The six pedagogical principles of approaches to teaching

-The new curriculum for both courses relies heavily on a spirit of collaboration.
-This is evident primarily in the collaboration that takes place between the teacher and the students, and among the students themselves, so that each one of them will be able to make sensible and informed decisions on how to prepare and organise the texts they study to meet the requirements of the assessment components.
+The new curriculums for studies in language and literature rely heavily on the spirit of collaboration.
+This is evidenced in collaboration between the teacher and students, and among the students themselves so that they can make informed decisions on how to prepare and organize their study to meet the requirements of the assessment components.

 Overall, the new studies in language and literature courses address the perception that the parts of the syllabus and the texts can be dealt with in isolation and without a need for interaction.
 The parts of the new syllabuses are now interconnected and this contributes to enriching the student’s experience of understanding and interpreting the texts they study.